Colind8/LC-ShroomSounds/README.md

 ### 👻 Ghost Girl
 - Rarely plays the 6AM bell chime from Five Nights at Freddy's (borrowed from [CookiesSounds](https://thunderstore.io/c/lethal-company/p/ChocolateCookies/CookiesSounds/))
 - Rarely plays Deathcard Cabin (Reprise) from Inscryption when breathing (borrowed from [CookiesSounds](https://thunderstore.io/c/lethal-company/p/ChocolateCookies/CookiesSounds/))
+- All voice lines (laughs, breaths, and wheezes) replaced with ghost sounds from Luigi's Mansion 1 and 2.

 ### 🐛 Hoarding bug
 - Nearly all sounds are voice lines of Ellis from Left 4 Dead 2 (inspired by [EllisStories](https://thunderstore.io/c/lethal-company/p/SpenceyWenC/EllisStories/))